GeroZayas/GeroZayas/README.md

 - 👋 Hi, I’m @GeroZayas
 - 👀 I’m interested in Python and Fullstack Web Development!
 - 🌱 I’m currently learning Advanced Python plus Data Structures and Algorithms in JavaScript.
-- 💞️ I’m looking fordward to collaborate on Python and JavaScript projects.
+- 💞️ I’m looking fordward to collaborating on Python and JavaScript projects.
 - 📫 How to reach me: gerozayas@gmail.com

 <!---